Guru-RF/SVXSpot/README.md

 To leave the active talk group send DTMF 91 0 #

+To get the current ip address send DTMF D911#

 To specify various talkgroups for monitoring within the 'hotspot-config', you can indicate them as follows: 8++,23+,50,51,52,53,54,55

 The plus signs denote priority levels.